 My ultimate goal with any review is to give MY readers information so THEY can decide if they might like it.
 I will point out strengths and weaknesses, and I will be honest.
 I encourage comments.
 I do not, however, trash any author.
 Again, I am only trying to get the word out about books, reading and the literary world.

 Once the post is live, I will begin promoting it.
 I post it to my Tumblr, my personal Facebook and I am on Twitter at @mwgerard.
 I am on Goodreads and also link back to my reviews.
 I also send a direct link to the publicist assigned to the title (if I know who it is).
 In return, I hope that the publicist quotes my review on their site, the author’s site, or other outlet; or posts a link to my review via Twitter.

-Occasionally my freelance work appears in publications such as Connect Savannah, The Savannah Magazine & The South Magazine.
-You can view my work here.
+Occasionally my freelance work appears in other publications You can view my work here.